wp-plugins/rss-per-page/readme.txt

 == Changelog ==

 Release early, release often..
 Please if you find issues with this plugin, let me know..

+= 1.1 =
+Nothing much.
+Moved the ID field block to the side where it takes less space.

 = 1.0 =